lulizou/dcon/vignettes/demo_1d.md

 Here, we use a small sample of the RD-SPRITE data ([GSE151515](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE151515)).

-We focus on the lncRNA which is a part of the imprinted cluster on chromosome 17 (mm10) and is thought to orchestrate silencing of the gene .
+We focus on the lncRNA *Airn* which is a part of the *Igf2r* imprinted cluster on chromosome 17 (mm10) and is thought to orchestrate silencing of the gene *Slc22a3*.

 ``` r
 airn <- fread('/rafalab/lzou/rdsprite/count_windows/Airn_RNA_count_windows_10000_clusters_2-1000_chr17_129S1_SvImJ.csv') |>